 Who makes and repackages your medicine:

-and repackaged by the Product Licence holder: Primecrown Ltd. 28 Sarum
+and repackaged by the Product Licence holder: Primecrown Ltd, 4/5

-Voltarol is a registered trademark holder of Novartis AG, Switzerland.
+Voltarol and Voltarene are registered trademarks of Novartis AG, Basel,

 Blind or partially sighted?